sudotliu/sudotliu.github.io/_portfolio/pop.md

 routing mechanisms, which did take quite a while to reconcile generically but there was nearly no other platform-specific work needed beyond that.

-In the end, the hardest lessons learned had much less to do with "how" to build it and much more to do with "why" and "for whom", but those can be topics for another post about startups in general.
+In the end, the hardest lessons learned had less to do with "how" to build it and more to do with "why" and "for whom", but those can be topics for another post about startups in general.
 We did successfully publish the app to both stores and maintain it for some time, but we ultimately did not see enough meaningful engagement and decided to shutter the project in 2019.
 Despite that, I will never regret a single late night or busy weekend spent on this maiden voyage, because the true